 Two approaches are prevalent and debated in evolutionary biology ({Via:1995hm}, {Hunt:2014wo}).
 The character-state approach models phenotypic change in a set of environments as discrete ‘states’.
 Under this line of thinking, evolutionary processes are environment-specific and act on individual variation in phenotypic values in each environment and the covariance of phenotypic values between different environments.
 Whereas, in the function-valued approach (also known as ‘polynomial’ approach, Via et al 1995), phenotypic changes in a trait across an environmental range is described by a mathematical function.
 Under this approach, selection pressure is assumed to be equal across all environments and operates on individual variation in model parameters as well as their covariances e.g. intercept and slope term.
 Given that the same phenotypic trait measured in multiple environments are inherently correlated, evolutionary constraints can occur on reaction norm components.
 Non-zero covariances dictate how strongly character states in other environments is indirectly selected upon, it also means that the elevation and angle of reaction norm must evolve in tandem.
 While the conceptual differences between the modelling approaches have sparked debates on which approach is more appropriate under what circumstances, both approaches imply that an optimal reaction norm shape may not ever be reached and provide valuable insight in the evolution of plasticity.

 Here we examine how individuals vary in their metabolic rate in relation to body size and thermal plasticity using an ectotherm model, the delicate skink (Lampropholis delicata).
-We take advantage of both function-valued and character state approaches to answer the following questions about .
+We take advantage of both function-valued and character state approaches to answer the following questions about individual variation of reaction norms .
 (1) does mass scaling exponents differ at the among- and within- individual level?
 (2), do these mass scaling exponents change with temperature?
 (3), do individuals consistently differ in their plastic responses to temperature (i.e. thermal reaction norms) over time?
 (4), what are the cross-environment correlations of metabolic rate between different temperatures?

 While plasticity is pervasive in nature, the evolutionary processes that shape reaction norms are not well understood.